 Why Need Of Other Alternatives

-Cotton is the textile fibre most used in upholstery fabric manufacturing, with a market share of 49 percent of the total market in 1995.
-The fast-growing population will generate an increasing demand for textile fibres, especially for cotton, but there is no supplementary land available for cotton cultivation.
+Cotton is the textile fiber most used in upholstery fabric manufacturing, with a market share of 49 percent of the total market in 1995.
+The fast-growing population will generate an increasing demand for textile fibers, especially for cotton, but there is no supplementary land available for cotton cultivation.

-The disparity between cotton demand and supply can be reduced by using chemical fibres, but the production of synthetic fibres depends on non-renewable petroleum resources.
-Furthermore, there is a clear consumer preference for natural fibres due to their comfort and soft hand.
+The disparity between cotton demand and supply can be reduced by using chemical fibers, but the production of synthetic fibers depends on non-renewable petroleum resources.
+Furthermore, there is a clear consumer preference for natural fibers due to their comfort and soft hand.

-Taking into account the limited land areas for cotton cultivation, the increased environmental public awareness and the consumer preference for natural fibres, there is a huge opportunity for other natural cellulosic fibres, namely bast fibres, as alternatives to cotton.
+Taking into account the limited land areas for cotton cultivation, the increased environmental public awareness and the consumer preference for natural fibers, there is a huge opportunity for other natural cellulosic fibers, namely bast fibers, as alternatives to cotton.